microsoft/fluentui/README.md

 npm install -g @microsoft/rush
 ```

 To use rush to build, you can run `rush build`, which will incrementally build the entire repo (only build what has changed since the last build.)
+If you don't have rush globally installed, you can also use `npm run buildfast` to achieve this, since this command abstracts `rush build`.

-To can also build up to a specific project using the `--to <package>` argument.
+You can also build up to a specific project using the `--to <package>` argument.
 For example, to build up to `office-ui-fabric-react`, you can run:

 ```bash
 rush build --to office-ui-fabric-react
 ```

+Finally, since contributing to the experiments package is an important and common activity, we have abstracted `rush build --to experiments` so you can build up to experiments without having rush globally installed.
+You can use `npm run experiments` to achieve this.

 ## Licenses